Marine Week Chicago 2025: Wreath Laying Ceremony

-U.S. Marines assigned to Special Purpose Marine Air-Ground Task Force-250 salute during “Taps,” a song commonly played during memorial services, at a wreath laying ceremony at the Vietnam Veterans Memorial during Marine Week Chicago, July 11, 2025.
-The wreath laying ceremony was held to honor U.S. Marine Corps Sgt.
-Thomas Gilbert and other Marines who paid the ultimate sacrifice during Operation Iraqi Freedom.
+U.S. Marine Corps Col. J.J.
+Wilson, the commanding officer of Special Purpose Marine Air-Ground Task Force-250, left, and Capt.
+David Butler, the executive officer for Recruiting Station Chicago, salute a memorial wreath at the Vietnam Veterans Memorial during Marine Week Chicago, July 12, 2025.
+The wreath laying ceremony was held to honor U.S. Marine Corps Cpl.
+Benjamin Desilets and other Marines who paid the ultimate sacrifice during Operation Iraqi Freedom.
 This year, the Marine Corps will celebrate two and a half centuries of serving the nation with honor, courage, and commitment.
-(U.S. Marine Corps photo by Lance Cpl.
-Elijua Guel)
+(U.S. Marine Corps photo by Cpl.
+Diana Salgado)

 |Date Taken: